dogboen/compix/README.md

 ### Requirements

-requires the following additional packages to be installed: BeautifulSoup, ProgressBar
+Using the .py version requires the following additional packages to be installed: BeautifulSoup, ProgressBar
 ```
 pip install bs4 progressbar
 ```